charithmadhuranga/filmpisso-extensions/CONTRIBUTING.md

 # Contributing

-This guide have some instructions and tips on how to create a new Mangayomi extension.
+This guide have some instructions and tips on how to create a new filmpisso extension.

 ## Prerequisites